hyprwm/Hyprland/CODE_OF_CONDUCT.md

 ## Standards

-Our community is made for everyone to contribute to the codebase together.
+Our community standards exist in order to make sure everyone feels comfortable contributing to the project(s) together.

 Our standards are:
  - Do not harass, attack, or in any other way discriminate against anyone, including for their protected traits, including, but not limited to, sex, religion, race, appearance, gender, identity, nationality, sexuality, etc.
  - Do not go off-topic, do not post spam.
- - You are not required to like everybody, but you are required to treat everyone with respect.
+ - Treat everyone with respect.

 Examples of breaking each rule respectively include:
- - Harassment, bullying or joking about someone's protected trait.
+ - Harassment, bullying or inappropriate jokes about another person.
  - Posting distasteful imagery, trolling, or political discussions.
  - Treating someone as worse because of their lack of understanding of an issue.